 The story of Coffee came full circle in 1878, when the British Empire laid the foundations of Kenya’s (then British East Africa) Coffee Industry, a country that, ironically, bordered Ethiopia, where Coffee had first been discovered around 1,000 years before.
 But since its humble beginnings, Coffee had grown to become a staple in society, an accolade it retains today.

 Ethiopia, as well as Kenya, remain vital pillars in the worldwide Coffee Industry.
-In fact, as of the 21st Century, the African continent continues to produce Coffees of the finest quality, with Ethiopia being the 8th largest Coffee producer and exporter in the world.
+In fact, the African continent continues to produce Coffees of the finest quality, with Ethiopia being the 8th largest Coffee producer and exporter in the world.

-The largest producer and exporter in the world, according to 2018 statistics, is Brazil, followed by Vietnam, Colombia, India, Peru, Honduras and Uganda respectively.
-However, the Coffee Industry, as is the case with almost any commodity, is continuously in flux.
+According to 2018 statistics, the largest producer and exporter in the world is Brazil, followed by Vietnam, Colombia, India, Peru, Honduras and Uganda respectively.
+However, the Coffee Industry, as is almost any commodity, is continuously in flux.

 Regardless, the world of Coffee, whether it comes from Hawaii or New Guinea; Rwanda or Guatemala; Turkey or Nicaragua, has a bright future ahead.